 Interactive advertising is a type of advertising where the ad invites the viewer to engage and interact with it actively.
 As opposed to traditional advertising where the brand is doing the talking, interactive advertising invites the consumer to participate in the conversation.

 In today’s digital landscape, advertisers can leverage the strength of interactivity that the internet provides to generate personalized and dynamic advertisements.
-Interactive ads perfectly exemplify this model and fuel the vehicle that carries your conversation from a fleeting click to a lasting customer relationship.
+Want to see a live example?
+Click Below:

 Interactive Advertising Examples